Comicbook: Whatever Happened to The Man of Tomorrow?

 - Faking the Dead: Superman's greatest trick.

-- Family-Unfriendly Death: The death of Mr Mxyzptlk, who's humanoid Energy Being form is torn in half on panel, as he screams in pain and horror...
+- Family-Unfriendly Death: The death of Mr Mxyzptlk, whose humanoid Energy Being form is torn in half on panel, as he screams in pain and horror...
 Also, Lana Lang being fried by electricity from Lightning Lord.

 - First Girl Wins: Tragically.
 Although chronologically, Lana Lang is the first girl in the comics timeline though Lois Lane was always the first girl in the Superman stories.
 Superman tells Perry White that Lana was always the girl of his youth, but Lois was his one true love and the person he cared for as an adult.